genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 `;
 ```

-Initially you will see both items correctly rendered like this:
+Initially, you will see both items correctly rendered like this:
 ```
 +---------------------------------------------+
 |              Stocks Chart                   |